 So, the question should no longer be whether businesses should move to the cloud but, instead, how do they maximise the move to the cloud?

 Does the cloud make financial sense?

-In some cases, using the cloud can be cheaper than owning your own data centres, for instance, while, in other cases, it can be much more expensive.
+In some cases, using the cloud can be cheaper than owning your own data centers, for instance, while, in other cases, it can be much more expensive.
 What often goes unsaid is how expensive the cloud migration process is.
 The first few months can be very costly, depending on the method you use to execute your migration.

-Let’s say you’re simply lifting and shifting your existing data centre applications and leaving them unchanged in the cloud, in this case the cloud would probably be more expensive to use than what you’re using now.
+Let's say you're simply lifting and shifting your existing data center applications and leaving them unchanged in the cloud, in this case the cloud would probably be more expensive to use than what you're using now.

 However, if your applications make use of cloud specific features that enable capabilities and efficiencies in your application – such as dynamic resource allocation – then the cloud would be the much cheaper option.

 Something else to consider is what services you want to use from your cloud service provider.
-These higher value services provide great capabilities to make your migration process easier, but remember to calculate those costs on top of the standard cloud and data centre costs.
+These higher value services provide great capabilities to make your migration process easier, but remember to calculate those costs on top of the standard cloud and data center costs.